AngryMaciek/SC4DA/README.md

 * The architecture behind *docker* base image is linux, 64bit.
 Virtual environment is dedicated to this system.

-* Interactive data inspection can be carried out in Jupyter Lab (kernels: Python 3, R, Clojure, Groovy, Java, Kotlin, Scala, SQL) or RStudio (R).
+* Interactive data inspection can be carried out in Jupyter Lab (kernels: Python 3, R, Clojure, Groovy, Java, Kotlin, Scala, SQL) or RStudio (only in *conda* environment).

 * Main tools and packages of the environment are listed in `environment.yml`.
 To see the full list please take a look at `docker-build.log`.